-Macedonian athletes learn to win, in sports and in life
+North Macedonian athletes learn to win—in sports and in life

-After college I was working as an associate scout for the Toronto Blue Jays when I realized that I could make a life of serving our country and the citizens of the world.
+After college, I worked as an associate scout for the Toronto Blue Jays.
+At some point, during that time, I realized that I could make a life of serving our country and the citizens of the world.

 I realized how fortunate I had been to have supportive parents, teachers, and coaches, and to have been able to attend great schools and grow up in a wonderful community.
 I applied to the Peace Corps because I believed that becoming a Volunteer would be the most effective way for me to serve my country.

-I played baseball and studied sports management at Lynn University in Florida, but as a community economic development Volunteer in Macedonia, I had no idea my projects would involve sports.
+I played baseball and studied sports management at Lynn University in Florida but, as a Community Economic Development Volunteer in North Macedonia, I had no idea my projects would involve sports.

-During my first week of service, I visited three sports clubs in my town, located in the northeastern part of the country.
-I noticed that basic athletic training concepts were absent in the practices I observed.
+During my first week of service, I visited three sports clubs in my town.
+I noticed that basic athletic training concepts were absent.
 For example, athletes in the community had no idea how to do a squat or use proper running form.

 In the first six months of our new programs, membership increased from 140 to over 200, and the gender ratio flipped from 65:35 males-to-females, to 65:35 females-to-males.
 In addition to improved training, we started individualized assessment testing for all athletes and held trainings for coaches.